bjacobel/orientku/README.md

 Orientku
 =========
-Inspired by the New York Times' April Fools Day joke-cum-tech-art-project, I've done the same for the venerable publication closest to my heart, the [@bowdoinorient].
+Inspired by [Times Haiku], The New York Times' April Fools Day joke-cum-tech-art-project, I've done the same for the venerable publication closest to my heart, the [@bowdoinorient].

 System
 ----------
-Specifics are still hazy.
-A master script (Python maybe, I haven't decided yet) uses the Orient API to pull article content from bowdoinorient.com as it's published.
-It's parsed in Python using [haikufinder], then sent to Twitter via Ruby and [t].
+Python requests JSON from the Orient's PHP API (which I converted from XML to JSON while I was writing this, because it needed doing anyway).
+The JSON is parsed parsed in Python using [haikufinder], then sent to Twitter via [t], a Ruby gem.
 Find the beautiful, poetic results at [@orientku].